wynessgp/sqa-risk-recreation/docs/bva/domain/TerritoryGraph.md

 - Collection: empty map, map with one entry, map with 42 entries
 - Cases: each possibility from the TerritoryType enum (42 in total, all other options are impossible)

-Output: associated Territory object or null
+Output: associated Territory object or exception

 ## BVA Step 4
 ### Test value 1
 Input: empty map, each possible TerritoryType

-Output: null
+Output: NullPointerException "Territory does not exist"
 ### Test value 2
 Input: map with single entry from TerritoryType to its Territory objet, the same TerritoryType from the map